kirtide/SynthMSAADisabler/README.md

 This is a basic MSAA disabler for Synth Riders.

 Since the v3 release of the game, MSAA is "baked" at 4x.
-Despite the MSAA option in the advanced settings menu existing--changing it does nothing.
+Despite the MSAA option within the advanced graphics settings menu existing-changing it does nothing.

+While it would be possible for a mod to fix this button, I decided to keep it simple and disable MSAA entirely.

+(totally because its out-of-scope and not because i can barely program)

 ## What does the mod do?